ludwig-ai/ludwig/ludwig/benchmarking/README.md

 ### Some use cases

 - Regression testing for ML experiments across releases and PRs.
-- Model performance testing for experimenting with new features and hyperparmeters.
+- Model performance testing for experimenting with new features and hyperparameters.
 - Resource usage tracking for the full ML pipeline.

 ## Ludwig benchmarking CLI and API